x-mark

 Rachel Morley

 Following an undergraduate degree in Process and Chemical Engineering, Rachel completed a postgraduate course in Building Conservation & Repair at Trinity College, Dublin.
 In 2013, she was awarded Heritage Lottery funding to specialise in architectural stone and plaster conservation through the Institute of Conservation.
+Prior to joining the Friends, she worked in the conservation and development teams at the Churches Conservation Trust.

-She served as a Guardian and Trustee of the Society for the Protection of Ancient Buildings for six years, is a judge for the John Betjeman Award for church conservation, and an assessor for the Architect’s Accreditation in Building Conservation.
+She served as a Guardian and Trustee of the Society for the Protection of Ancient Buildings (SPAB) for six years, is a judge for the John Betjeman Award for church conservation, and an assessor for the Architect’s Accreditation in Building Conservation.

 Volunteer Coordinator